 Throughout the book, the reader is urged to think about war, death and the great and magical miracles which can so often occur in one’s lifetime.

-The novel carefully mixes fact and fiction, fantasy and realism and makes us wonder how history, whether real or not, can have an effect on the present and future, leaving the reader contemplating how one can ever really know the truth about anything.
+The novel carefully mixes fact and fiction, fantasy and realism and makes us wonder how history, whether real or not, can have an effect on the present and future.
+The reader is left contemplating how one can ever really know the truth about anything.

 First published in 1949, 1984 examines what society could look like in the future.

 Despite the fact that the year has long since passed, the description of a society where ‘Big Brother’ is watching wherever you go, where independent thought is condemned and history has been abolished or amended to fit with the current party ideal is still a hugely interesting and relevant one today.

 1984 is designed to leave the reader feeling disturbed and questioning perhaps how controlled our everyday lives are by things we have come to accept as the norm.